-Fiscal year.

-The city council shall set the fiscal year by ordinance.
-This fiscal year shall constitute the budget year and the year for financial accounting and reporting of each and every office, department, agency, and activity of the city government unless otherwise provided by state or federal law.

-Preparation of budgets.

-The city council shall provide an ordinance on the procedures and requirements for the preparation and execution of an annual operating budget, a capital improvement plan, and a capital budget, including requirements as to the scope, content, and form of such budgets and plans.

-Submission of operating budget to city council.

-On or before a date fixed by the city council but not later than 60 days prior to the beginning of each fiscal year, the mayor shall submit to the city council a proposed operating budget for the ensuing fiscal year.
-The budget shall be accompanied by a message from the mayor containing a statement of the general fiscal policies of the city, the important features of the budget, explanations of major changes recommended for the next fiscal year, a general summary of the budget, and such other pertinent comments and information.
-The operating budget and the capital budget hereinafter provided for, the budget message, and all supporting documents shall be filed in the office of the city clerk and shall be open to public inspection.

-Action by city council on budget.
+819 SECTION 6.23.
+820 Fiscal year.
+821 The city council shall set the fiscal year by ordinance.
+This fiscal year shall constitute the 822 budget year and the year for financial accounting and reporting of each and every office, 823 department, agency, and activity of the city government unless otherwise provided by state 824 or federal law.
+825 SECTION 6.24.
+826 Preparation of budgets.
+827 The city council shall provide an ordinance on the procedures and requirements for the 828 preparation and execution of an annual operating budget, a capital improvement plan, and 829 a capital budget, including requirements as to the scope, content, and form of such budgets 830 and plans.
+831 SECTION 6.25.
+832 Submission of operating budget to city council.
+833 On or before a date fixed by the city council but not later than 30 days prior to the beginning 834 of each fiscal year, the mayor shall submit to the city council a proposed operating budget 835 for the ensuing fiscal year.
+The budget shall be accompanied by a message from the mayor 836 containing a statement of the general fiscal policies of the city, the important features of the 837 budget, explanations of major changes recommended for the next fiscal year, a general 838 summary of the budget, and such other pertinent comments and information.
+The operating 839 budget and capital budget provided for in this charter, the budget message, and all supporting 840 documents shall be filed in the office of the city clerk and shall be open to public inspection.
+841 SECTION 6.26.
+842 Action by city council on budget.
+843 (a) The city council may amend the operating budget proposed by the mayor; provided, 844 however, that the budget as finally amended and adopted shall provide for all expenditures 845 required by state law or by other provisions of this charter and for all debt service 846 requirements for the ensuing fiscal year, and the total appropriations from any fund shall not 847 exceed the estimated fund balance, reserves, and revenues.

-- (a) The city council may amend the operating budget proposed by the mayor; except that the budget as finally amended and adopted must provide for all expenditures required by state law or by other provisions of this charter and for all debt service requirements for the ensuing - fiscal year, and the total appropriations from any fund shall not exceed the estimated fund - balance, reserves, and revenues. - 873 (b) The city council by ordinance shall adopt the final operating budget for the ensuing fiscal - year not later than the 15th day of June of each year.
-If the city council fails to adopt the - budget by this date, the amounts appropriated for operation for the current fiscal year shall - 876 be deemed adopted for the ensuing fiscal year on a month-to-month basis, with all items - prorated accordingly until such time as the city council adopts a budget for the ensuing fiscal - year.
-Adoption of the budget shall take the form of an appropriations ordinance setting out - 879 the estimated revenues in detail by sources and making appropriations according to fund and - by organizational unit, purpose, or activity as set out in the budget preparation ordinance - adopted pursuant to Section 6.24 of this charter. - 882 (c) The amount set out in the adopted operating budget for each organizational unit shall - 883 constitute the annual appropriation for such, and no expenditure shall be made or - encumbrance created in excess of the otherwise unencumbered balance of the appropriations - or allotment thereof, to which it is chargeable.
+(b) The city council by ordinance shall adopt the final operating budget by a date each fiscal year as enumerated in such ordinance.
+If the city council fails to adopt the budget by such date, the amounts appropriated for operation for the current fiscal year shall be deemed adopted by the ensuing fiscal year on a month-to-month basis, with all items prorated accordingly until such time as the city council adopts a budget for the ensuing fiscal year.
+Adoption of the budget shall take the form of an appropriations ordinance setting out the estimated revenues in detail by sources and making appropriations according to fund and by organizational unit, purpose, or activity as set out in the budget preparation ordinance adopted pursuant to Section 6.24 of this charter.

+(c) The amount set out in the adopted operating budget for each organizational unit shall constitute the annual appropriation for such, and no expenditure shall be made or encumbrance created in excess of the otherwise unencumbered balance of the appropriations or allotment thereof to which it is chargeable.